-Buber’s conclusion, as presented in Königtum Gottes is that Israel’s political ideal was to maintain the exclusive kingship of God over the Hebrew people as they existed before they began to ask for a human king.
-As he puts it:
+Buber’s conclusion in Königtum Gottes is that Israel’s political ideal was to maintain the exclusive kingship of God over the Hebrew people as they existed before the people asked to be ruled by a human king.
+As Buber puts it:

 The messianic faith of Israel is, as is to be shown, according to its central content the being oriented toward the fulfilment of the relation between God and world in a consummated kingly rule of God.
 That Israel perceives this believing expectation and its living expression as belonging to, and entrusted most peculiarly to, it among all the nations is based upon the believing memory that it once proclaimed JHWH as its direct and exclusive folk-king.

-Throughout the book, Buber emphasizes the contrast between the admired Hebrew tribal lifestyle (and that of early Christianity, before its fusion with the West) and the decadence of Israel after their choice for monarchy, when institutions monopolized the religious experience.
-This transition, described as a sin in the Book of Samuel (I 19), marked a lamentable “turning point” in Jewish political history.
-This turning point was lamentable for Buber because he thought that the effect of secularizing politics would be the push of messianism to eschatology, in disdain of the conviction of the possibility of redemption in every day’s political realities.
+Throughout the book, Buber emphasizes the contrast between the admired Hebrew tribal lifestyle (and that of early Christianity, before its fusion with the West) and the decadence of Israel following their opting for a monarchy, after which institutions monopolized the religious experience.
+This transition, described as a sin in the Book of Samuel (1:19), marked a lamentable “turning point” in Jewish political history.
+This turning point was lamentable to Buber because he thought that the effect of secularizing politics would be the push of messianism to eschatology, in disdain of the conviction of the possibility of redemption within the scope of quotidian political realities.

-As addressed above, Buber’s enterprise must be placed within the double context of the collapse of the liberal paradigm, and, not disconnected from it, the struggle for the identity of the emerging Zionist movement, which had adopted an unmistakable politic shape Buber strongly criticized.
-Looked from this perspective, Buber’s longing for the authentic Oriental-Bedouin Jewish essence, was not an intellectual exercise but a decisive contemporary political statement, with acute implications for the future of the Jewish people.
-Buber opposed the creation of a Jewish national state, fearing that the exercise of Jewish sovereignty over a territory, especially the Land of Israel, which when the Jews arrived was already inhabited by Arab population, would bring Zionism to the mistake of political nationalism (style that of the Biblical monarchy), endangering the spiritual and cultural Jewish heritage.
+As addressed above, Buber’s philosophy must be placed within the double context of the collapse of the liberal paradigm and, linked to that collapse, the struggle for the identity of the emerging Zionist movement, which had adopted an unmistakable politic shape of which Buber was strongly critical.
+Analyzed from this perspective, Buber’s longing for the authentic Oriental-Bedouin Jewish essence was not merely an intellectual exercise but a decisive contemporary political statement, with acute implications for the future of the Jewish people.
+Buber opposed the creation of a Jewish national state, fearing that the exercise of Jewish sovereignty over a territory, especially the Land of Israel, which was already inhabited by an Arab population when the Jews arrived, would lead Zionism to adopt what he considered a mistaken political nationalism (like that of the Biblical monarchy), endangering the spiritual and cultural Jewish heritage.

-Enrique Dussel shared Buber’s rejection for Jewish political nationalism.
-Moreover, he made of this opposition one of his strongest ideological flags.
-In a way reminiscent of Buber’s longing for an ancient non-institutionalized authentic religiosity, Dussel pointed to that turning-point when the ancient Israelites chose monarchy, temple ritual, commercial trade and a national army, over the prophetic Bedouin spirit.
-With the Jewish “unsensitive” choice for particularism, they began to lose their representativity on the Hebrew-Semitic ethical-mythical nucleus.
-Instead of Judaism, early Christianity took on the task of spreading the message among the nations:
+Enrique Dussel shared Buber’s rejection of Jewish political nationalism.
+In fact, this opposition became one of Dussel’s most prominent ideological motifs.
+In a way reminiscent of Buber’s longing for an ancient, non-institutionalized authentic religiosity, Dussel pointed to that turning point when the ancient Israelites chose monarchy, temple ritual, commercial trade and a national army over the prophetic Bedouin spirit.
+With the Jews’ “insensitive” choice of particularism, they began to lose their status as representatives of the Hebrew-Semitic ethical-mythical nucleus.
+Early Christianity took on the task thus abandoned by Judaism of spreading the message among the nations:

-Free from the political community, they [the anavim, the poor] now belong voluntarily to the New Alliance community, also open to the goîm (pagans) by the movement of the proselytes or “those who fear Yahweh” (Acts 16,14).
+Free from the political community, they [the anavim, the poor] now belong voluntarily to the New Covenant community, also open to the goyîm (pagans) by the movement of the proselytes or “those who fear Yahweh” (Acts 16:14).
 This line will be fully developed by Christian humanism.
-History shows us that Israel took another path.”
+History shows us that Israel took another path.